-It results from the evidence provided that the Complainant is the registered owner of various trademark registrations in several jurisdictions consisting of the term ETAM.
-Reference is made in particular to International Registration ETAM (verbal) no 744378, registered with priority of April 22, 1997 registered for goods in classes 3, 9, 18 and 25.
+It results from the evidence provided that the Complainant is the registered owner of various trademark registrations in several jurisdictions containing the term KICKERS.
+Reference is made in particular to International Registration KICKERS (stylized) no. 397551, registered on March 15, 1973, with priority of October 26, 1972 and which has duly been renewed.

 Many UDRP panels have found that a domain name is confusingly similar to a complainant's trademark for purposes of the first element where the relevant trademark is recognizable within the domain name.
 Under such circumstances, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element (cf. section 1.8 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0")).
-This Panel shares the same view and notes that the disputed domain name contains the Complainant's registered trademark ETAM, which is placed at the beginning of the disputed domain name.
-The addition of the term "store" does not prevent a finding of confusing similarity between the Complainant's trademark and the disputed domain name.
-The Panel is of the opinion that the trademark ETAM remains recognizable within the disputed domain name.
+This Panel shares the same view and notes that the disputed domain name contains the Complainant's registered trademark KICKERS, which is placed at the beginning of the disputed domain name.
+The addition of the term "soldes" does not prevent a finding of confusing similarity between the Complainant's trademark and the disputed domain name.
+The Panel is of the opinion that the trademark KICKERS remains recognizable within the disputed domain name.